 - Extend current functionalities, you just add another step to step functions

-- True single responsibility pattern in your code.
+- Implement a true single responsibility pattern in your code.
 For example, you need to create different files based on the flow but upload function / lambda / step can be common for every case it just needs the name of the file and content, optionally path.

-- Easier to test.
+- Perform tests quickly.
 With code split so much you can cover code that usually would require a full end to end test with few unit tests for each function / module.

-- Every function can be treated like a black box from outside.
+- Treat every function like a black box from outside.

 Summary – The Saga Pattern